ofiwg/libfabric/man/fi_endpoint.3.md

 serializing access across multiple endpoints.
 Support for sharable contexts is domain specific.

-Conceptually, sharable contexts are transmit queues that may be accessed by many endpoints.
+Conceptually, sharable transmit contexts are transmit queues that may be accessed by many endpoints.
 The use of a shared transmit context is mostly opaque to an application.
-Applications must allocate and bind shared transmit contexts to endpoints, but otherwise transmit operations are posted directly to the endpoint.
+Applications must allocate and bind shared transmit contexts to endpoints, but operations are posted directly to the endpoint.
+Shared transmit contexts are not associated with completion queues or counters.
+Completed operations are posted to the CQs bound to the endpoint.
 An endpoint may only be associated with a single shared transmit context.

 Unlike shared transmit contexts, applications interact directly with shared receive contexts.
 Users post receive buffers directly to a shared receive context, with the buffers usable by any endpoint bound to the shared receive context.
+Shared receive contexts are not associated with completion queues or counters.
+Completed receive operations are posted to the CQs bound to the endpoint.
 An endpoint may only be associated with a single receive context.

 Endpoints associated with a shared transmit context may use dedicated receive contexts, and vice-versa.
 Or an endpoint may use shared